-If a carrier is going around on the line and does not enter the expected station.
+If a carrier is going around on the line and does not enter the expected station or bridge:

 Start by opening carrier history and entering the id of the carrier.
 The most recent events of that carrier might contain a clue as to why the carrier is not unloading.